Rate limits in practice#

 |---|---|---|---|

+Current pricing lives at /pricing.
 All keys on your account share one counter — qb_pk_* and qb_sk_* are scopes for browser vs server use, not separate quotas.
-Cap is 20 active keys per account.
+REST requests and MCP tools/call / resources/read / prompts/get consume from the same bucket.

 Read the headers#